-The French Open was the place where Roger Federer had made his first ever Grand Slam appearance, in 1999, defeated in the first round by Patrick Rafter (5-7, 6-3, 6-0, 6-2), but making a strong impression on the observers.
+Paris was the city where Roger Federer had made his first ever Grand Slam appearance, in 1999, defeated in the first round by Patrick Rafter (5-7, 6-3, 6-0, 6-2), but making a strong impression on the observers.

-This Saturday, 30th May 2004, the anticipated Roland-Garros match saw the new world No 1, Federer, face Gustavo Kuerten; three-time French Open champion, a true legend in Paris, and one of the crowd all-time favourites.
+On this Saturday, May 30, 2004, the highly anticipated Roland-Garros showdown saw the new world No 1, Federer, face Gustavo Kuerten; the three-time Roland-Garros champion, a true legend in Paris, and one of the all-time crowd favourites.
 Both players were known for their fluid techniques and spectacular games.
 All the ingredients of a great tennis match were gathered, and there was only one question: was Kuerten still in good enough shape to challenge Federer?
-Since his last title in Paris, in 2001, the Brazilian had been injured several times and had not been able to reach a single quarter-final at a Grand Slam tournament.
+Since his last title in Paris in 2001, the Brazilian had been injured several times and had not been able to reach a single quarter-final at a Grand Slam tournament.
 The Swiss, on the other hand, was in his prime and seemed almost invincible after his triumph in Hamburg against Guillermo Coria (4-6, 6-4, 6-2, 6-3).

 Federer had easily defeated his first two opponents, including the dangerous German Nicolas Kiefer, ranked No 34 (6-3, 6-4, 7-6), while Kuerten had to battle through five sets in the first round against world No 130, Nicolas Almagro (7-5, 7-6, 1-6, 3-6, 7-5).
 From the very beginning, with a delightful backhand lob, it was obvious that there was some magic left in Kuerten’s racquet.
 While Federer, who perhaps thought the Brazilian would not have enough fuel for a long battle, played a surprisingly defensive game, Kuerten dictated the game brilliantly.
-His down-the-line backhand was suddenly the same as in his golden days, his touch unchanged.
-The Swiss seemed as if he had been caught off guard.
-Suddenly he was facing a Roland-Garros legend on his favourite court.
-Guga left him no chance to come back and sealed a classic victory, 6-4, 6-4, 6-4.
+His backhand down-the-line was suddenly getting back to its form from his golden days, his touch unchanged.
+The Swiss seemed as if he had been caught off-guard.
+Suddenly, he was facing a Roland-Garros legend on his favourite court.
+Guga left him no chance to come back and sealed a straight-sets victory, 6-4, 6-4, 6-4.

 After this outstanding performance, Kuerten would beat Feliciano Lopez in the fourth round (6-3, 7-5, 6-4) before losing in the quarter-finals against David Nalbandian (6-2, 3-6, 6-4, 7-6).
-Unfortunately for him, not only would this be his last feat in a major tournament, but soon, injuries would ruin his career once and for all.
+Unfortunately for him, not only would this be his last big result in a major tournament, but soon hereafter, injuries would ruin his career once and for all.
 He would only participate in five more tournaments in 2004 and his painful hip would require new surgery by the end of the year.
-In 2005, he would attend only two Grand Slam tournaments, and then would disappear from the tour until a farewell attendance at Roland-Garros in 2008, losing his last match against Paul-Henri Mathieu (6-3, 6-4, 6-2).
+In 2005, he would play only two Grand Slam tournaments, and would then disappear from the tour until a farewell appearance at Roland-Garros in 2008, losing his last match against Paul-Henri Mathieu (6-3, 6-4, 6-2).

 Kuerten’s win against Federer that day would remain in tennis history, not only as the last great match won by the Brazilian legend, but also because of the consequences it would have on the Swiss’ career.
-In fact, some observers believed that Guga prevented him from achieving the Grand Slam, as this would be the only loss suffered by Federer in a major event this year.
+In fact, some observers believed that Guga prevented him from achieving the Grand Slam, as this would be the only loss suffered by Federer in a Slam that year.

-Later, Federer would say that on this, the 30th May, 2004, Kuerten made him understand that Roland-Garros would be the hardest crown for him to conquer.
+Later, Federer would say that with this match, Kuerten made him realize that Roland-Garros would be the hardest crown for him to conquer.
 He didn’t know, however, just how hard it would be.
-The next year, in 2005, a young lefty from Spain would make the French Open a whole new challenge for Federer.
+The next year, in 2005, a young left-hander from Spain would make Roland-Garros a whole new challenge for Federer.
 Any guesses who?